 Staying stuck in life is depressing and it never allows you to live the life you want for yourself.

-So go for it, stay motivated, stay focused, and keep moving forward!
+So go for it, stay motivated, stay focused, and keep moving forward to financial freedom!